SchweizerischeBundesbahnen/netzgrafik-editor-frontend/README.md

 ## Contributing

-This repository includes a [CONTRIBUTING.md](CONTRIBUTING.md) file that outlines how to contribute to the project, including how to submit bug reports, feature requests, and pull requests.
+Open-source projects thrive on collaboration and contributions from the community.
+All contributors are requested to read the [CONTRIBUTING.md](CONTRIBUTING.md) file as it outlines how to contribute to the project, including how to submit bug reports, feature requests, and pull requests.

+This repository includes a file that outlines

 ## Coding Standards

-This repository includes a [CODING_STANDARDS.md](CODING_STANDARDS.md) file that outlines the coding standards that you should follow when contributing to the project.
+All contributors are requested to read the [CODING_STANDARDS.md](CODING_STANDARDS.md) file that outlines the coding standards that you should follow when contributing to the project.

 ## Code of Conduct

-To ensure that the project is a welcoming and an inclusive environment for all contributors, you, it has established a good [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md)
+To ensure that the project is a welcoming and an inclusive environment for all contributors, you, it has established a good [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md).

 ## Credits